triplom/infrastructure-repo/README.md

 **Key Features:**

 - Local KIND clusters for development, QA, and production environments
-- Push-based GitOps using GitHub Actions workflows
+- Push-based GitOps using GitHub Actions workflows with self-hosted runners
+- Cross-repository deployment integration for multi-repo architecture
 - Comprehensive monitoring with Prometheus, Grafana, and AlertManager
 - Multi-environment deployment strategy with proper separation of concerns
 - Ingress management with cert-manager for SSL/TLS